jcouyang/functional-javascript/en/functor_&_monad/functor.md

 Do you remember we metioned that fmap is similiar to function composition?
 Right, here we implement fmap as function composition.

 ---
-To summerize what `fmap` and Functor are: `fmap` applies function on Functor, and the Functor can be considered as a container or context with a value.
+To wrap up what `fmap` and Functor really are: `fmap` applies function on Functor, and the Functor can be considered as a container or context with a value.
 If we want to change the value of x, we use a function mapping `x=>x*2`.
-If we want to transform an array ,a function, or `Either` that takes context containing value, then we need `fmap` to apply mapping into each value of them.
+If we want to transform an array ,a function, or `Either` that takes context containing value, then we need `fmap` to apply mapping into the value inside them, but still return the same type.

 Right now, we may understand the concept of Functor after implementing and using a simple Functor.
 Then we look back to see what the `Either` is.